 You'll spend your 3rd year studying in 2 countries where your chosen languages are spoken.
-Our global links mean we have partnerships with universities across the world including:
+Our global links mean we have partnerships with universities and employers across the world, including in:

-We also have partnerships with the British Senegalese Institute and development organisations in Dakar, which provide opportunities for work placements on your year abroad.
+We also have partnerships with NGOs in Africa, which provide opportunities for work placements on your year abroad.
 You could also become an English Language Assistant abroad, with the British Council.

 We’ll help you secure a work or study placement that fits your aspirations.
 You’ll get mentoring and support throughout the year.